Academic Authors: Muskan Panjwani, Alina Yakunina

 c.

 Sonia made 250 paper lanterns.
-She gave 130 of them to her friends.
-How many lanterns does Sonia have left?
+She sold 130 of them at the school exhibition.
+How many lanterns does Sonia have now?

 a.